Pipeline YAML Reference#

 block is used when you want to execute certain

-commands prior to the commands of each job of that task
+commands prior to the commands of each job of a given task

 .
 This is usually the